netdata/netdata/docs/step-by-step/step-05.md

 community of system adminstrators to cover the most important parts of production systems, so, in many cases, you won't need to edit them.

-That said, it's essential to learn how alarms and notifications work in Netdata so you can quickly configure them.
-Luckily, Netdata's alarm and notification system are incredibly adaptable to your needs.
+Luckily, Netdata's alarm and notification system are incredibly adaptable to your infrastructure's unique needs.

 ## What you'll learn in this step